-September in Lisbon is the Month for MotelX
+September in Lisbon is time for MotelX – International Horror Film Festival

 The first edition, in 2007, screened 44 films to a total of 5,000 viewers.
 It sounds small, but in a country where the horror genre isn’t celebrated, that’s quite spectacular.

-Fast forward 10 years, and the only thing that hasn’t changed is the location – Cinema São Jorge, the 1950’s cinema theater in Avenida da Liberdade, midway between Restauradores and Marquês de Pombal.
+Fast forward 10 years.
+The only thing that hasn’t changed is the location – Cinema São Jorge, the 1950’s cinema theater in Avenida da Liberdade, halfway between Restauradores and Marquês de Pombal.

 As the festival grew in numbers, 90 films and a total of 18,250 viewers in 2016, so did the MotelX’s duration.
 This year, all the gore and dark alleys come together in one place for six days, from 5th to 10th September.